What is an Onomatopoeia?

 How To Fix

-As one of the most complex components of a car, working on an automatic transmission yourself is not recommended.
+As one of the most complicated components of a car, working on an automatic transmission yourself is not recommended.
 If your car makes a grinding noise while accelerating and it ends up being the transmission, you’ll need to take it to a professional.

 Cause #2 – Differential Problems